aleen42/PersonalWiki/projectManagement/review/review.md

     - *<strong>wrong reason</strong>: they're key outcomes of closing process*
 - Agile methods comprise of 45 subprocesses which are organized into eight process groups.
     - *<strong>wrong reason</strong>: it's PRINCE2 standard*
-- Leadership style has no impact on the success of virtual teams.
+- The Rational Unified Process (RUP) framework is incompatible with the PMBOK process.
-    - *<strong>wrong reason</strong>: of course it has*
+    - *<strong>wrong reason</strong>: it's compatible*
 - Leadership style has no impact on the success of virtual teams.
     - *<strong>wrong reason</strong>: of course it has*
 - Leadership style has no impact on the success of virtual teams.